Best Open Water Swimming Destinations 2026

 The Bay of Kotor is a stunning, sheltered bay on the Adriatic coast of Montenegro that provides ideal conditions for open water swimming.
 The bay is essentially a fjord, surrounded by dramatic limestone mountains that rise 1,500 meters from the water.
 Medieval villages and Venetian fortifications line the shore.
 The water is warm (22–26 degrees in summer), calm (the bay is sheltered from open Adriatic swell), and clean.

 The Kotor Bay Swim, held annually in August, is a 4.5 km cross-bay swim that attracts swimmers from across Europe.
-But the bay offers swimming opportunities year-round, with numerous beaches, jetties, and swimming platforms along the 100+ km shoreline.
+The bay offers swimming opportunities year-round, with numerous beaches, jetties, and swimming platforms along the 100+ km shoreline.
+Montenegro remains dramatically underpriced relative to Croatia — one of the best value swim destinations in Europe.

 Water temperature: 20–26 degrees Celsius (May–October) Best swim distance: 1–5 km cross-bay swims Difficulty: Beginner to intermediate Best season: May through October Where to stay: Kotor old town has rooms from 25 EUR.
 Perast has boutique hotels from 60 EUR.
 Getting there: Fly to Dubrovnik (Croatia) or Tivat (Montenegro).
 Kotor is 1–2 hours from either airport.